Álvaro Negredo: Al-Nasr

 On 18 September 2018, Negredo signed for Al-Nasr SC on a two-year contract.
-His maiden appearance in the UAE Pro-League took place three days later, and he missed a penalty late into a 3–0 home loss against Al Ain FC.
+His maiden appearance in the UAE Pro League took place three days later, and he missed a penalty late into a 3–0 home loss to Al Ain FC.

-Negredo scored in the first minute of the final of the UAE League Cup against Shabab Al-Ahli Dubai FC on 17 January 2020, eventually helping his team win their second title in the competition after the 2–1 victory.
+Negredo scored in the first minute of the final of the UAE League Cup against Shabab Al-Ahli Dubai FC on 17 January 2020, eventually helping his team to win their second title in the competition after the 2–1 victory.

 Cádiz

 Negredo returned to his homeland in July 2020, with the 34-year-old agreeing to a one-year deal at Cádiz CF who had just returned to the top division.
 He scored in his second appearance, helping to a 2–0 away win over SD Huesca.
 He added a further seven until the end of the season – squad best – as the side easily managed to avoid relegation, automatically renewing his contract until June 2022.

-On 2 December 2021, Negredo scored a hat-trick in the first round of the Copa del Rey in a 7–0 win at amateurs CD Villa de Fortuna.
-He and Anthony Lozano were the joint top scorers over the season for the Yellow Submarine with seven goals each, as they avoided relegation by one point; his minutes were enough to add another year to his contract by March.
+On 2 December 2021, Negredo scored a hat-trick in the first round of the Spanish Cup in a 7–0 victory at amateurs CD Villa de Fortuna.
+He and Anthony Lozano were the joint top scorers for the campaign with seven goals each, as they avoided relegation by one point; his minutes were enough to add another year to his link by March.

-Negredo signed a new contract in November 2022, keeping him at the Nuevo Mirandilla until June 2024.
+Negredo signed a new extension in November 2022, keeping him at the Nuevo Mirandilla until June 2024.
+On 1 February 2024, however, having made just nine competitive appearances in the first part of the season, he was released.

+Valladolid

+On 8 February 2024, Negredo joined second-tier Real Valladolid until the end of the campaign.
+He totalled 585 minutes for the runners-up, scoring once and helping his team to promotion.

+After several months without a team and having started to work towards earning his coaching licence at Sevilla C, Negredo announced his retirement on 6 March 2025.

 International career

 On 6 October 2009, Negredo received his first call to the Spain senior team, for a 2010 FIFA World Cup qualifier against Armenia on the 10th, following the injuries of David Villa and Daniel Güiza.
 He made his debut in that game, replacing Fernando Torres early into the second half of an eventual 2–1 away win.

-Four days later, Negredo started and scored twice – also providing two assists – in another away fixture, against Bosnia and Herzegovina (5–2 triumph), as Spain eventually won all ten group matches.
+Four days later, Negredo started and scored twice – also providing two assists – in another away fixture, at Bosnia and Herzegovina (5–2 triumph), as Spain eventually won all ten group matches.
 He was, however, overlooked for the final stages in South Africa, with the national team winning the tournament.

 Negredo was chosen by manager Vicente del Bosque for his UEFA Euro 2012 squad.
 He played twice in the tournament in Poland and Ukraine, including one start against Portugal in the semi-finals (4–2 penalty shootout win, 0–0 after 120 minutes).

-Negredo was one of seven players cut from Spain's final squad for the 2014 World Cup, alongside City teammate Navas.
+Negredo was one of seven players cut from Spain's final squad for the 2014 World Cup, alongside City teammate Jesús Navas.